aclemons/emailrelay/doc/userguide.md

 Connection tunnelling
 ---------------------
-E-MailRelay can send mail out via a [SOCKS][] v4 proxy, which makes it easy to route your mail through an encrypted tunnel using `ssh -N -D` or via the Tor anonymising network.
+E-MailRelay can send mail out via a [SOCKS][] v4 proxy, which makes it easy to route your mail through an encrypted tunnel created by `ssh -N -D` or via the Tor anonymising network.

 For example, this will run an E-MailRelay proxy on port 587 that routes via a